AnaAquiles/CorticalDelam-MEA/README.md

 # 🧠 Cortical Dyslamination Evaluation with MEA Electrode Classification

 Welcome to a neuroscience-powered toolkit designed to evaluate **cortical delamination** through **multi-electrode array (MEA)** signal analysis.
-This repository contains all the code used in our study to assess signal variability, oscillatory patterns, and electrode behavior — offering a modular, flexible framework for brain signal exploration.
+This repository contains all the code used in our study to assess signal variability, oscillatory patterns, and electrode behavior, offering a modular, flexible framework for brain signal exploration.

 ---